Xterra ERG220 Rower Review

 As you can see by the image below, it’s highly visible and easy to read the metrics of your workout session even in low-light environments.

 The display is powered by 2 AA batteries (which are included in the box) so you won’t have to plug it in.
-The battery life is far superior than anything you’d get from most digital displays, so you’ll rarely have to change the batteries.
+The battery life is much better than what you’d get from most digital displays, so you’ll rarely have to change the batteries.

 The display will also automatically shut off after a few seconds of inactivity to preserve battery life.